 Springer eBooks may be purchased by end-customers only and are sold without copy protection (DRM free).
 Instead, all eBooks include personalized watermarks.
 This means you can read the Springer eBooks across numerous devices such as Laptops, eReaders, and tablets.

 You can pay for Springer eBooks with Visa, Mastercard, American Express or Paypal.

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-Ethical issues within public health and health policy, related e.g. to pandemic plans and vaccination policies (c.f.
-SARS or the New Influenza), preventive measures like screening (e.g. for breast cancer or dementia) or health information campaigns, social inequalities or health care rationing gain increasing relevance around the world.
-Evidence-based information for a valid benefit-harm assessment is often rare and hard to get for participants in public health interventions.
-Program implementations often disregard requirements of a fair decision-making process (like public participation, transparency, etc.).
-Originating from an international conference (based on a call for abstracts and external review), this volume contains contributions from a group of experienced scholars from multiple disciplines and countries, covering (i) conceptual foundations of public health ethics, (ii) methodological approaches and (iii) normative analyses of specific issues and cases.
-In bridging theoretical foundations with practical applications, the volume shall provide a valuable resource for researchers, practitioners and students in the field.
+Ethical issues associated with public health and health policy--related, for example, to pandemic plans and vaccination policies (c.f.
+SARS or pandemic influenza), preventive measures like screening (e.g. for breast cancer or dementia) or health information campaigns, social inequalities or health care rationing--are increasing in worldwide importance.
+Evidence-based information for valid benefit-harm assessment is often rare and hard to get for participants in public health interventions.
+Program implementation often disregards requirements of fair decision-making processes (like public participation, transparency, etc.).
+Originating from an international conference (based on a call for abstracts and external review), this volume contains contributions from a group of experts from multiple disciplines and countries.
+It covers (i) conceptual foundations of public health ethics, (ii) methodological approaches and (iii) normative analyses of specific issues and cases.
+Bridging theoretical foundations with practical applications, this volume provides a valuable resource for researchers, practitioners and students concerned with public health practice and policy.